Lavender Care Guide: Essential Growing Tips

 Summer

 During summer, maintain regular watering but avoid wetting the foliage.
-Harvest flowers as they bloom for drying or fresh use.
-This also encourages more blooms.
+Harvest flowers as they bloom for drying or fresh use, which also encourages more blooms.

 Fall